Walking to Support Foot Health in Sugar Land

 If you are free of serious health problems, you can start walking with confidence.
 Walking is not strenuous; it involves almost no risk to health.
 You should, of course, exercise good judgment, not exceed the limits of your condition, and not walk outdoors during extreme weather periods, until you have a good walking program established.

 Your physician will help you determine your proper walking heart rate.
 Heart rate is widely accepted as a good method for measuring intensity during exercise.
-The formula says that subtracting your age from the number 220 yields your maximum heart rate (beats per minute), and that the proper walking rate is 60-70 percent of that number.
-For a 50 year old, that’s 220 minus 50 equals 170; 60 percent of that is 102 and 70 percent is 119.
+The formula says that subtracting your age from the number 220 yields your maximum heart rate (beats per minute) and that the proper walking rate is 60-70 percent of that number.
+For a 50-year-old, that’s 220 minus 50 equals 170; 60 percent of that is 102 and 70 percent is 119.
+Schedule your appointment today!

 Why Choose Us?